michalfita/michalfita/README.md

 ### Professional

-At [Opteran](https://www.opteran.com) I'm acting as senior software engineer for Linux based (maintainer) and bare metal (reviewer) embedded systems and technical lead for embedded software engineering and system integration of hardware product with customised Linux systems.
-I deal daily with Ubuntu, Yocto and Armbian; I maintain some internal Debian packages.
+At [Opteran](https://www.opteran.com) I'm acting as principal software engineer for Linux based (maintainer) and bare metal (reviewer) embedded systems and technical lead for embedded software engineering and system integration of hardware product with customised Linux systems.
+I deal daily with Ubuntu, Yocto and Armbian; I maintain some internal Debian packages, including DKMS one.

 ### Personal